fluxcd/website/content/en/blog/2026-08-03-ignore-rules-drift-detection/index.md

 For the full reference, see the
 [Ignore Rules](https://fluxcd.io/flux/components/kustomize/kustomizations/#ignore-rules) section of the Kustomization documentation.
-As always, we would love to hear your feedback, join us on the [CNCF Slack](https://cloud-native.slack.com/messages/flux) or open an issue on [GitHub](https://github.com/fluxcd/flux2).
+As always, we would love to hear your feedback.
+Join us on the [CNCF Slack](https://cloud-native.slack.com/messages/flux) or open an issue on [GitHub](https://github.com/fluxcd/flux2).